adamsilver/fdpb/03-book-a-flight.md

 };
 ```

 While this is a good start, in the case of destinations, people may refer to the same country by a different name.
 For example, England is sometimes referred to as Great Britain or the United Kingdom.
-We can enhance the component with this functionality in just a couple of steps.
+We can let users type the name they normally would be tweaking the current solution.

 First, we need to put the alternative value inside a data attribute on each of the options.
-Second, we can add a condition to the filter function that checks to see if what the user types matches the alternative value held in those data attributes.

 ```HTML
 <select>
   <option value="1" data-alt="GB Great Britain England UK Wales Scotland Northern Ireland">United Kingdom</option>
 </select>
 ```

+Second, we can need to add an extra condition to see if what the user types matches the alternative value stored in the data attribute.

 ```JS
 Autocomplete.prototype.getOptions = function(value) {